Cofán's jaguar. Yagé master plant rocker and servant. Grandparents apprentice.

 The Cofán indigenous people are 2,100 souls native to Sucumbíos Province, northeast Ecuador, and southern Colombia.
 The Cofán (also Quijos) are itinerant horticulturists, fishermen, and hunter-gatherers.
 They grow corn, cassava, bananas, beans, chili peppers, coffee, rice, and fruit trees.
 Some men work as day laborers on the settlers' farms.
 In Ecuador, they are dedicated to the construction of fiberglass canoes.
 They are small-scale farmers.
 The women are dedicated to elaborating and commercializing seeds, natural fibers, and clay handicrafts.

 Their relationship with nature is harmonious.
 They are its protectors and guardians.
 They are caretakers of the people, an example of peace and brotherhood.
-Their language, exclusively oral and in imminent danger of extinction, is called A'ingae, and it could not be classified within any linguistic families.
+Their language, exclusively oral and in imminent danger of extinction, is called A'ingae, and it could not be classified within any linguistic family.
 A'ingae is an aboriginal language unique in its lineage and kept alive in most communities in daily communication.
 Most of the Cofán people also speak Spanish.

 Like other indigenous peoples inhabiting the region, they are very close to medicinal and magical plants.
 The Taita (dad, shaman) or Mayor (elder) is one of the most important figures in the Cofán social organization, they are the highest traditional authority, and the Yagé (Ayahuasca) is fundamental in its system of representation.
 The Cofán Taitas enjoy great recognition among other indigenous peoples for their extensive knowledge of Yagé.
 They are considered teachers and great sages, for which they are revered.